binpash/try/README.md

 #### Arch Linux

-`Try` is present in [AUR](https://aur.archlinux.org/packages/try), you can install it with your preferred AUR helper:
+`try` is present in [AUR](https://aur.archlinux.org/packages/try), you can install it with your preferred AUR helper:

 ```shellsession
 yay -S try